Mharbulous/COIAC.v2/PRD/Court Order Interest Calculator PRD.md

 17. **Audit Trail/Calculation Log (Nice-to-Have):** A feature that logs all inputs and changes made during a calculation session, providing an audit trail for verification.
 18. **Clear Calculation Methodology Explanation (Nice-to-Have):** A help section or tooltip explaining *how* the interest is calculated according to the BC Court Order Interest Act, especially for special damages and rate changes.
 19. **Responsive Design for Desktop (Nice-to-Have):** Ensuring the application gracefully adapts to various desktop screen sizes (e.g., different monitor resolutions) for professional use.
+20.  **Interest Rate Display/Selection (Must-Have):** Display of the applicable BC Court Order interest rates, possibly with an option to select a specific rate if multiple apply over time.

 ### 4.2 User Inputs and Controls